Cray-HPE/docs-csm/operations/hardware_state_manager/Create_a_Backup_of_the_HSM_Postgres_Database.md

     HSM Postgres backup is available at: /root/cray-smd-postgres-backup_2021-07-07_16-39-44
     ```

-3. Copy the backup folder off of the cluster, and store it in a secure location.

-    The `BACKUP_FOLDER` environment variable is the name of the folder to backup.
+1. (`ncn-mw#`) Optionally, create a tarball of the Postgres backup files:

     ```bash
-    echo $BACKUP_FOLDER
-    ```

-    Optionally, create a tarball of the Postgres backup files:

-    ```bash
     cd $BACKUP_FOLDER && cd ..
     tar -czvf $BACKUP_NAME.tar.gz $BACKUP_NAME
     ```

+1. (`ncn-mw#`) Copy the tarball or backup folder off of the cluster, and store it in a secure location.